TIBHannover/oersi-frontend/README.md

 >  ```/public/css/style-override.css```

-* if you are running through the [OER Search Index Setup](https://gitlab.com/oersi/oersi-setup) , you will find the file __style-override.css__ in module [ oer-search-index-frontend/](https://gitlab.com/oersi/oersi-setup/-/blob/master/ansible/roles/oer-search-index-frontend/templates/style-override.css) , You can modify from there and run setup again .
+* if you are running through the [SIDRE Setup](https://gitlab.com/oersi/sidre/sidre-setup) , you will find the file __style-override.css__ in module [ oer-search-index-frontend/](https://gitlab.com/oersi/oersi-setup/-/blob/master/ansible/roles/oer-search-index-frontend/templates/style-override.css) , You can modify from there and run setup again .

 ## Custom Title

-You can change the default title "OERSI" via adjustments of the translation files (`HEADER.TITLE`).
-You can also deactivate the title and just use a (custom) logo - for this just override `oersi-header-title` with `display:none;` for example.
+You can change the default title "Search Index" via adjustments of the translation files (`HEADER.TITLE`).
+You can also deactivate the title and just use a (custom) logo - for this just override `sidre-header-title` with `display:none;` for example.

 ## Custom Logo

 You can override the existing default logos in the public folder.
 In this case, please adjust all the different versions of the default logo, that means `apple-touch-icon.png`, `logo-192.png`, `logo-512.png`, `logo-maskable-256.png`, `favicon.ico`.
-In oersi-setup, you can use the ansible-variable `oerindex_frontend_custom_files` for this.
+In sidre-setup, you can use the ansible-variable `oerindex_frontend_custom_files` for this.

 It is also possible to use custom urls for the logo in the header.
 You may use different versions for dark-mode and also for small screen sizes.
 This way you could use svg-logos for example.
 To configure this feature, please adjust `HEADER_LOGO_URL` in `config.js`.